globalmovementclub/sentinel/README.md

     $ ./venv/bin/py.test ./test

-With all tests passing and crontab setup, Sentinel will stay in sync with grandmastercoind and the installation is complete
+With all tests passing and crontab setup, Sentinel will stay in sync with gmcd and the installation is complete

 ## Configuration

-An alternative (non-default) path to the `grandmastercoin.conf` file can be specified in `sentinel.conf`:
+An alternative (non-default) path to the `gmc.conf` file can be specified in `sentinel.conf`:

-    grandmastercoin_conf=/path/to/grandmastercoin.conf
+    gmc_conf=/path/to/gmc.conf

 ## Troubleshooting